KashKat/ToolLibrary/README.md

 As such, this repo is still in private and will not be published as some of the exploits are challenge or exercise specific.

-> [!NOTE]
-> Some of the tools and scripts in here weren’t made by me - huge thanks to everyone whose code contributed to this repository!<br>
-> Payloads consisting shellcode will not work with the XOR encryption of msfvenom.
-Instead, encrypt the shellcode by using the one provided [here](https://github.com/chvancooten/OSEP-Code-Snippets/blob/main/XOR%20Shellcode%20Encoder/Program.cs) or the GUI version available [here](https://github.com/Extravenger/OSEPlayground/tree/main/13%20-%20XOR-Encoder).

 - [1.
 Tunneling (Ligolo-NG)](#Tunneling---Ligolo-NG)
 - [2.
 Map The Network](#Map-The-Network)
 - [3.
 AMSI-Bypass](#AMSI-Bypass)